latchbio/latch/docs/source/basics/remote_registration.md

 ```

-The registration process will behave as usual but the build/upload will not occur on your local machine.
+The registration process will behave as usual, but the build/upload will not occur on your local machine and instead will happen on a remote instance.

 ## Troubleshooting